hussnii/complete-to-do-app/README.md

- #final assignment complete-to-do-app
-🕌 Islamic Prayer & Zikir Tracker 🕌
+ 🕌 Islamic Prayer & Zikir Tracker Web App

-NESDA Assignment 12 – First Fully Functional Web Project
+NESDA Assignment 12 – My First Fully Functional Web Project

-This is a web-based Islamic Prayer & Zikir Tracker, created as part of NESDA Assignment 12.
-It helps users track daily prayers, Sunnah prayers, Zikirs, and Ramadan-related worship.
-The app includes a to-do list, prayer tracking, counters for Zikir and Tahajjud, and saves progress automatically using localStorage.

-🌟 Features
-Daily To-Do List

-Add, complete, or delete tasks.

-Filter: All, Completed, Pending.

-Clear all tasks with one click.

-Tasks are saved persistently in the browser.

-Fard Prayer Tracker
+Welcome to my first full-featured web project!
+This app helps you track your daily prayers, Sunnah prayers, Zikirs, Ramadan activities, and general to-do tasks.
+All your progress is saved automatically using localStorage, so nothing gets lost even if you refresh or close your browser.

+📌 Key Highlights

+✅ Daily To-Do List: Add, mark complete, delete, and filter tasks

-Track five daily prayers: Fajr, Dhuhr, Asr, Maghrib, Isha.
+🕌 Fard Prayer Tracker: Track Fajr, Dhuhr, Asr, Maghrib, and Isha

-Shows motivational messages for completed or missed prayers.

-Sunnah Prayer Tracker
+📿 Sunnah Prayer Tracker: Track optional Sunnah prayers

-Track Sunnah prayers: Fajr, Dhuhr, Maghrib, Isha.

-Checkbox states are saved automatically.

-Tahajjud Tracker

-Increase, decrease, or reset your Tahajjud count.

-Counter persists across sessions.

-Zikir Tracker

-Track Morning, Evening, After Prayer, and Special Zikirs.
+🌙 Zikir Tracker: Morning, Evening, After Prayer, and Special Zikirs

-Increment, decrement, and reset counters.

-All data is saved locally.

-Ramadan Tracker

-Track fasting, Qur’an reading, charity, Tarawih prayers, and Du’a.
+📅 Ramadan Tracker: Fasting, Quran reading, charity, Tarawih, and Du’a

-Qibla Direction
+🧭 Qibla Guidance: Direction reference for prayer

-Basic guidance to face the Kaaba in Makkah.

-Includes approximate direction for Ethiopia.

-Settings

-Contact information.

-Privacy notice: All your prayers and Zikirs are private.

-Age selection dropdown for personalization.
+🔒 Privacy-Oriented: Your data is personal and stored only on your browser

+🛠 Built With

+HTML5 – For page structure

+CSS – For styling and responsive design

+JavaScript (ES6) – For interactive tasks, counters, and localStorage persistence

-📁 Project Structure
+📂 Project Files
 NESDA-Assignment-12/
 │
-├── index.html         → Main HTML file
+├── index.html        → Main web page
-├── prayertodolist.js  → JavaScript logic and localStorage
+├── prayertodolist.css → Stylesheet for design and layout
-├── prayertodolist.css → Stylesheet for layout and design
+├── prayertodolist.js  → JavaScript logic for tasks, prayers, and counters
-└── README.md          → This file
+└── README.md         → Project description and instructions

-🚀 Installation
+🚀 How to Run

-Clone or download the repository.

-Open index.html in a modern web browser (Chrome, Firefox, Edge, Safari).
+Open index.html in your web browser.

-🧩 Usage

-Enter your name when prompted by the welcome alert.
+Enter your name when prompted to personalize your experience.

-Add tasks to the Daily To-Do List and mark them as completed.
+Add and manage your tasks in the Daily To-Do List.

-Check/uncheck prayers and Zikirs to track your progress.
+Track your Fard and Sunnah prayers by checking the boxes.

-Use counters to track repeated Zikirs or Tahajjud prayers.
+Use Zikir and Tahajjud counters to stay consistent.

-All data is saved automatically and will persist even after refreshing or closing the browser.

-💻 Technologies Used

-HTML5 – Page structure.

-CSS3 – Styling and layout.

-JavaScript (ES6) – Logic, DOM manipulation, and localStorage.

-🛠 Future Improvements

-Save nested Zikir checkboxes individually.

-Add Hijri calendar integration.

-Add notifications or reminders for prayer times.

-Improve mobile responsiveness.

-👩‍💻 Author
+Everything is automatically saved using localStorage.

+#contact

 Hussni Mohammed
 📧 hussnimuhammed335@gmail.com

-📞 +251 967131310
+Assignment: NESDA Assignment 12
+Date: 25 October 2025